htizhang/htizhang.github.io/_pages/about.md

 ---

 My name is Haoting Zhang.
 I am a Ph.D. student in the [Department of Industrial Engineering & Operations Research (IEOR)](https://ieor.berkeley.edu/) at the [University of California, Berkeley](https://www.berkeley.edu/).
 I am advised by Prof. [Zeyu Zheng](https://zheng.ieor.berkeley.edu/) and Prof. [Rhonda Righter](https://rrighter.ieor.berkeley.edu/).
 I enjoy doing research at the intersection of simulation analytics and machine learning, to bring together the relative strengths of OR methods and machine learning.
-I have done two internships at [Amazon Supply Chain Optimization Technology](https://www.amazon.science/tag/supply-chain-optimization-technologies), working on improving customer experience related to supply chain and monitoring overstock inventory management.
+I have done two internships at [Amazon Supply Chain Optimization Technology (SCOT)](https://www.amazon.science/tag/supply-chain-optimization-technologies), working on improving customer experience related to supply chain and monitoring overstock inventory management.